Provider Manifests

 nodes { id identifier title url team { id name key } }

-For providers that combine GraphQL with another surface, mark each GraphQL entry
+providers that combine GraphQL with another surface, entries without a graphql

-with a graphql block; entries without that block are left for the other surface.
+block are left for the other surface.
+Raw GraphQL passthrough access remains a

 Response Mapping